ascentai/diy-gym/README.md

 ```
 ### Config Files:

-To set up your environment you'll need to write own config file (or just adapt one of the [examples](https://github.com/ascentai/robo-gym/tree/master/examples)).
+To set up your environment you'll need to write own config file (or just adapt one of the [examples](https://github.com/ascentai/diy-gym/tree/master/examples)).
 Config files are yaml files that contain all the information DIYGym requires to describe an environment including what objects it should contain, how they should behave and how a learning agent can interact with them.

 The file itself contains any number of top level items called `model`s.
 A model declares an object that will be spawned in the simulation environment.
 DIYGym identifies models in the config file as yaml dictionaries that contain an item with the key `model`; the value of which should be a file path to a URDF describing the geometry of the object to be spawned.
 Note that DIYGym will search for URDFs in the data folder of this package, the pybullet data folder or you can also just specify the absolute path directly in the config file.
 There are a few additional params that can be supplied to a model to describe its pose, scale etc (see `model.py` for more).

-To see what this looks like, let's create an environment in which a Jaco robot arm sits on a table in front of a tiny R2D2 robot using the following config file:
+To see what this looks like, let's create an environment in which a robot robot arm sits on a table in front of a tiny R2D2 robot using the following config file:

 ```yaml
 plane: